Ctenopoma kingsleyae – Tailspot Ctenopoma

 Breeding Ctenopoma kingsleyae

 Breeding Ctenopoma kingsleyae isn’t very hard as long as you provide an aquarium that is large enough.
-When the eggs are released and fertilised, they will float to the surface where the eggs can be collected.
+When the eggs are released and fertilized, they will float to the surface where they can be collected.
 The eggs will hatch at a temperature of 29 degrees Celsius.
 After hatching the fry can swim freely after 48 hours.
 This is the signal to start feeding them newly hatched brine shrimp.

 Video